ccmbioinfo/crg2/documentation/str.md

     - EHDN_DBSCAN_outlier
     - EHDN_merge_expansions
     - EHDN_annovar
 4. Created `envs/ehdn-dbscan.yaml` for rules "EHDN_DBSCAN_outlier" and "EHDN_merge_expansions".
 The version of the R-packages are not the same as in `ccmmarvin`.
-If I constrain them by version available via 'ccmmarvin`, then conda fails to create env due to conflicts.
-The versions installed on ccmmarvin were done manually in 2020, not via conda
+If I constrain them to versions available in 'ccmmarvin`, then conda fails to create env due to conflicts.
+The versions installed on ccmmarvin were done manually in 2020, not via conda,
 5. Fixed minor bugs, and removed unwanted yaml.
 6. Edited above R scripts to remove hard-coded file paths, add command-line arguments, and removed  suffixing output with date, as the Snakemake rule requires the output names be known before execution (using dynamic only works if all outputs from a rule are dynamic)
 7. Tested with NA12878, C4R sample: and outputs were same before and after changes.